Malai Matka Kulfi | How to make Malai Matka Kulfi

 Ingredients to make Malai Matka Kulfi

-- Full cream/fat milk- 1 litre (Don't use already boiled milk.
+- Full /fat milk- 1 litre (Don't use already boiled milk.
 It should be a fresh packet of milk)

 How to make Malai Matka Kulfi